README file from

 - Download

-main.js,manifest.json, andstyles.cssfrom the latest GitHub release. - Copy them into
+main.js,manifest.json, andstyles.cssfrom the latest release. - Copy them into

-<YourVault>/.obsidian/plugins/update-time/(create the folder if it does not exist). - Reload Obsidian and enable the plugin in Settings → Community plugins.
+<Vault>/.obsidian/plugins/update-time/. - Reload Obsidian and enable Update Time in Settings → Community plugins.

 Configuration